-For detailed information on the regulations and the requirements for navigation lights, see the guidance from the Maritime and Coastguard Agency.
+For detailed information on the regulations and the requirements for navigation lights, see the link below.

 When using your pleasure craft, you must not discharge oil or drop rubbish into the sea.
 Vessels more than 12 metres long must also display a placard on board explaining how to dispose of rubbish properly.

 More detailed guidance on the regulations about preventing pollution at sea is available from the MCA.